dotnet/project-system/docs/build-acceleration.md

    > Build acceleration data is unavailable for project with target 'C:\Solution\Project\bin\Debug\Project.dll'.

-   Then any project that references the indicated project (directy or transitively) cannot be accelerated.
+   Then any project that references the indicated project (directly or transitively) cannot be accelerated.
 This can happen if the mentioned project uses the legacy `.csproj` format, or for any other project system within Visual Studio that doesn't support build acceleration.
 Currently only .NET SDK-style projects (loaded with the project system from this GitHub repository) provide the needed data.

 - ⛔ If you see: